saraevans/Flavors-Network/README.md

 # Flavors-Network
 A web scraping project to analyze the use of spices in recipes of different cuisines

-Spices and herbs network jupyter notebook and .py files include code needed to scrape the sites for recipe and spice data recipes.csv has recipe data including:
+flavorings network jupyter notebook and .py files include code needed to scrape the sites for recipe and spice data recipes.csv has recipe data including:
 - the title
 - cuisine